pd-l2ork/pd-l2ork/README.md

           mingw-w64-i686-ninja \
           mingw-w64-i686-glfw mingw-w64-i686-pcre

+5. Install older versions of dlfcn and binutils packages that are included in the pd-l2ork git.
+This is due to newer packages misssing one critical library that prevents certain externals from building.
+For an experimental 64-bit version (currently unsupported) replace win32_inno with win64_inno:

+        cd packages/win32_inno/msys
+        pacman -U mingw-w64-i686-dlfcn-1.2.0-1-any.pkg.tar.xz \
+          mingw-w64-i686-binutils-2.39-3-any.pkg.tar.zst

-5. Download the source code *(3-6 minutes)*
+6. Download the source code *(3-6 minutes)*
    Issue the following command to create a new directory "pd-l2ork" and clone the repository to it:

         git clone https://github.com/pd-l2ork/pd-l2ork.git

-6. Enter the source directory *(less than a minute)*
+7. Enter the source directory *(less than a minute)*

         cd pd-l2ork

-7. Finally, build Pd-L2Ork *(45-80 minutes)*
+8. Finally, build Pd-L2Ork *(45-80 minutes)*

         make

-8. Look in the top level source directory and double-click the setup file to start installing Pd-L2Ork on your system.
+9. Look in the top level source directory and double-click the setup file to start installing Pd-L2Ork on your system.

 #### Windows 64-bit Using msys2